thremulation-station/thremulation-docs/docs/getting-started/index.md

 #### Elastic Agent
 The Elastic Agent is a wrapper for centralized management of endpoint collection.
 We use the Elastic Agent to collect endpoint logs.
 This replaces Elastic "Beats" (which are now folded into the Agent).
----
-Continue to the next section for more details on the topology.